 This post is based on the talk Andrew Tagg was invited to give at BadEMFest20 in Capetown.
 Unfortunately, world events made that a little challenging.

 Humans evolved from Homo erectus to Homo sapiens around 500,000 years ago.
-Fossils dug up from by the Leakeys in Olduvai Gorge, Tanzania, revealed how we moved from shuffling knucklewalkers to the upright hominids we recognize today.
-Walking on two legs allowed us the freedom to use our hands – to communicate, to use tools, and to keep ourselves safe.
+Fossils dug up by the Leakeys in Olduvai Gorge, Tanzania, revealed how we moved from shuffling knucklewalkers to the upright hominids we recognise today.
+Walking on two legs allowed us to use our hands – to communicate, use tools, and keep ourselves safe.

 How do we walk?